saamrajepatil/Zantac-Web-App/Part_1_Cloud Migration Task - Solution.md

 1. Cloud Provider Selection:

    * Chossing AWS for its wide service offerings, global infrastructure, and managed services support.

+AWS Migration Services we can use for this Project:

+1. AWS Application Migration Service (MGN): Helps lift and shift applications from on-premises or other clouds to AWS with minimal downtime and effort.
+2. AWS Database Migration Service (DMS): Enables seamless migration of databases (e.g., MySQL, PostgreSQL, Oracle) to AWS RDS or EC2-hosted databases.
+3. AWS Server Migration Service (SMS): Assists in migrating on-premises virtual machines (VMs) to Amazon EC2.
+4. AWS Migration Hub: Provides a central place to track the progress of multiple migrations across various tools and services.
+5. AWS CloudEndure : Offers disaster recovery and real-time replication during migration.
+6. Amazon S3 Transfer Acceleration / AWS Snowball: Used for large-scale data transfer to AWS from local environments.
+7. AWS DataSync: Automates and accelerates moving large-scale datasets from on-premises storage to Amazon S3, EFS, or FSx.

 2. Existing Architecture Analysis: